jonathanhogg/flitter/docs/language.md

 A function definition is itself an implicit `let` that binds the function definition to the function name in the definition scope.
-Functions are values in the **flitter** language and may be manipulated as such.
+Functions are values in the **Flitter** language and may be manipulated as such.
 Functions may also recursively call themselves.
 That is, the function name is in scope within the body of the function.